pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 [I 2022-12-04 20:31:55.830 ServerApp] Shutting down 3 extensions
 [I 2022-12-04 20:31:55.831 ServerApp] Shutting down 0 terminals
 ```
-For shut downs via the web browser interface, you'll know the server shut down successfully when the web page (at `http://localhost:8888/` for example) no longer shows JupyterLab and instead says "Unable to Connect".
-If you already had that web page open, you might have to refresh it in order to confirm that the server has shut down.
+For the web browser interface, you'll know the server shut down successfully when the web page (at `http://localhost:8888/` for example) no longer shows JupyterLab and instead says "Unable to Connect".
+If you already had that web page open, you might have to refresh it to confirm that the server has shut down.

-It's not recommended to run the server without configuring some basic settings (such as a passord and HTTPS), so we'll start customizing our JupyterLab installation in the next section.
+It's not recommended to run the server without configuring some basic settings (such as a password and HTTPS), so we'll start customizing our JupyterLab installation in the next section.
 If you haven't done so already, be sure to shut down your JupyterLab server before proceeding.

 ## Configuring JupyterLab
 JupyterLab's configuration is primarily stored in the `jupyter_lab_config.py` file under the `.jupyter` folder in your home directory, so we'll start by navigating to that folder.
 If you're using the terminal, then navigate back to your home directory and then into the `.jupyter` folder with `cd .jupyter`.
 Note that folders beginning with `.` are hidden by default, so you might want to run `ls -a` instead of just `ls` to make sure you can see the folder.
 If you are navigating folders via the UI, then you might want to check "Show hidden files" in the file browser.
-The rest of the commands in this section should be executed from inside the `.jupyter` folder, unless otherwise noted.
+The rest of the commands in this section should be executed from inside the `.jupyter` folder unless otherwise noted.
 **If you don't see the `.jupyter folder`, then run the `jupyter lab --generate-config` command first.**
 ```bash
 scraps@pop-os:~/Code/jupyterlab$ cd ~